 Whenever you introduce a new product or service, you should consider where the gaps in your portfolio are.
-Where does it make sense to introduce something new, and is an online course the best option to fill that specific gap (as opposed to, for example, a book, a coaching offering, etc.) and, if so, what course makes sense for that part of your Value Ramp?
+Where does it make sense to introduce something new, and is an online course the best option to fill that specific gap (as opposed to, for example, a book, a coaching offering, etc.) and, if so, what online course makes sense for that part of your Value Ramp?

-The right course for your audience
+The right online course for your audience

-In tandem with determining the right course for you and your business you need to home in on what’s right for your audience.
+In tandem with determining the right course for you and your business, you need to home in on what’s right for your audience.
 As already noted, that starts with understanding whether there is even a market for your course.

 Beyond that, you need to get as much insight as possible into:

 - the specific sub-topics you’ll need to cover in your course

 - the level at which you should address them (e.g., beginner, intermediate, advanced)